All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Structured stress management: Meditation, breathwork, or yoga for 10 to 20 minutes daily can measurably reduce cortisol.

 • Exercise timing: Morning exercise aligns with the natural cortisol peak and supports healthy diurnal cortisol rhythm.
-Late-night intense exercise can elevate cortisol when it should be falling.
+Late-night intense exercise can improve cortisol when it should be falling.

 • Adaptogenic herbs: Ashwagandha (300 to 600 mg of KSM-66 extract daily) has strong clinical evidence for reducing cortisol and improving testosterone in stressed men Contact provider for current pricing.